-For example, if you are gathering data for retirement planning, you'll need to know your annual income, savings rate, years until proposed retirement, age when you are eligible to receive Social Security or a pension, how much you've saved to date, how much you will save in the future, expected rate of return and more.
+For example, if you are gathering data for retirement planning, some of the key information needed is your annual income, savings rate, years until proposed retirement, age when you are eligible to receive Social Security or a pension, how much you've saved to date, how much you will save in the future, expected rate of return and more.

-Step 3 in Financial Planning: Analyze the Data
+Financial Planning Process Step 3: Analyze the Data

-Using my financial calculator these assumptions will arrive at approximately $920,000 at the proposed retirement date of 30 years from now.
+Using a financial calculator, these assumptions will arrive at approximately $920,000 at the proposed retirement date of 30 years from now.
 Is this enough?
 Is your retirement goal achievable?
 Often, the initial assumptions are not quite enough to obtain the goal.
 This where you begin devising alternative solutions that are in the next step.

-Step 4 in Financial Planning: Develop the Plan
+Financial Planning Process Step 4: Develop the Plan

-You can see why this step's key word is "develop."
+The key word in Step 4 is "develop."
 Financial planning requires devising alternative solutions that are achievable for each individual.
-With so many different variables to consider, your plan needs to develop, to evolve with your needs but remain within your capabilities and risk tolerance.
+With so many different variables to consider, your plan needs to develop, which means to evolve with your needs but remain within your capabilities and risk tolerance.

-Step 5 in Financial Planning: Implement the Plan
+Financial Planning Process Step 5: Implement the Plan

-Now you simply put your plan to work!
-But as simple as this sounds, many people find that implementation is the most difficult step in financial planning.
-Although you have the plan developed, it takes discipline and desire to put it into action.
-Saving $250 or $300 per month may be difficult.
-You may begin to wonder what may happen if you fail.
-This is where inaction grows into procrastination.
 Successful investors will tell you that just getting started is the most important aspect of success.
 You don't need to start out at a high level of savings or at an advanced level of investment strategy.
 You could learn how to invest with just one fund or you could start saving a few dollars per week to build up to your first investment.
+Just do it!

-Step 6 in Financial Planning: Monitor the Plan
+Financial Planning Process Step 6: Monitor the Plan

-It's called financial planning for a reason: Plans evolve and change just like life.
+It's called "financial planning" for a reason: Plans evolve and change just like life.
 Once the plan is created, it's essentially a piece of history.
 This is why the plan needs to be monitored and tweaked from time to time.
 Think of what can change in your life, such as marriage, the birth of children, career changes and more.
-These events all require new perspectives on life and finance.
-Now think of financial changes beyond your control, such as tax law changes, interest rates, inflation rates, stock market fluctuations and economic recessions.
-Nothing remains constant except change!